eliperez-dev/cf_ai_theairoundtable/prompts.md

 > Generate an template index.html for the cloudflare page which the user will interact with.
 The page should have a textarea where they can enter their topic, and then return the audio from the backend.

 > Factor out the js and css in the index.html

+> Create a deployment script in powershell that deploys the page and worker to cloudflare.